Do Guinea Pigs Fight? How to Stop Guinea Pigs From Fighting!

 Pairing guinea pigs together correctly is a key role to keeping things balanced in your guinea pig kingdom.
 Keeping males and females separated would be advised.
 Mixing both genders of guinea pigs together could lead to mating fights.
 Another way to pair a guinea pig is by introducing them to a much younger one.
 This way the guinea pigs establish dominance much faster.
 Here's a blog post on 6 Tips to Introducing New Guinea Pigs.

 4. Small Cage

 When multiple piggies are set into a small, cramped space, they will obviously start having issues!
-With a little space to roam, there is nowhere for one to get away from the other.
+With little space to roam, there is nowhere for one to get away from the other.
 If they are stuck together for too long, they will start becoming annoyed at each other and start a fight.
 This is completely normal for these fur babies to fight, for any type of animal, so this should be no surprise.
 Cages should provide plenty of space for all guinea pigs to hide in.
 If you only have one hidey, at least put down a pocket liner for the other to rest in.
 This way they can have some privacy from each other.

 When you aren’t stimulating your guinea pig with toys, vegetables, or something to do, they become bored and uneasy.
-This means there will be a higher chance of them starting a fight with other piggies.
+This means there will be a higher chance of guinea pigs fighting.
 To avoid this, make sure they have something to do.
 It can be something as simple as munching on hay or letting them out for floor time, just make sure there is plenty of fun to go around.
 You can replicate some of the fun activities we made such as our DIY Cottage Hidey and Orange Bear Snack.

 In the end, not all guinea pig fights need intervention.
 Most fights occur when there is no actual issue present and most likely will end sooner than you expect.
 Just keep watch for when fights become more serious to stop guinea pigs from fighting any further.